hhaidrr/notes/product-engineering/client_outreach/initial_users.md

 9. Join incubators or accelerators to connect with early clients and mentors
 - Segment

+# The Fortune 5 Million
+From a talk by DHH: https://www.youtube.com/watch?v=0CDXJ6bMkMY

+Selling direct to individual consumers is very challenging, and selling to enterprise is challenging, selling to SMBs of 50+ employees is also challenging, but there are companies in the fortune 5 million.
+Companies like 2-3 people or 5 people.
+Very very small companies, but they are willing to pay if you can solve a problem they're experiencing.
+Selling is challenging all around, but the fortune 5 million is a good entry point.

 Leverage existing platforms or communities (e.g., Craigslist, forums).